 - Essay 2: What building in New York City has inspired you?
 Describe what you find interesting about it and why it is meaningful to you.

-- Portfolio: The portfolio must consist of 3-4 pieces of the student’s own visual art, design, or architecture work.
+- Portfolio: The digital portfolio must consist of 3-4 pieces of the student’s own visual art, design, or architecture work.
 Projects may be 2-D or 3-D. If a group project is submitted, the student must indicate their role in the project.

 - High School Transcript: Students must submit their most recent high school transcript as part of the application.
 Submission of a final graduation transcript, when available, will be required in order to accept the award.

-- College Acceptence Letter: Students must submit proof of acceptance to a five-year Bachelor of Architecture program at one of the NAAB-accredited schools of architecture in the U.S. Other schools or programs other than architecture within these universities are not eligible for this scholarship.
+- College Acceptance Letter: Students must submit proof of acceptance to a five-year Bachelor of Architecture program at one of the NAAB-accredited schools of architecture in the U.S. Other schools or programs other than architecture within these universities are not eligible for this scholarship.

 - Note: There is no application fee.

-In addition to mailing a hard copy submission, all application materials must be submitted electronically as PDF documents.
+All application materials must be submitted electronically as PDF documents.
 Please send all materials in one email, not to exceed 5 MB total size to firstname.lastname@example.org.
 Write in the subject line “Walter Hunt Scholarship Application” followed by the applicant’s last name.
 [Example subject line: Walter Hunt Scholarship Application – Smith].

 Application Materials should be saved as PDF’s with the following titles: